pivotal/docs-tap/install.md

         service:
           type: LoadBalancer
     ```
-If you are using AWS, the above section will create a classic LoadBalancer.
-If you want to use the Network LoadBalancer instead of the classic LoadBalancer for Ingress, Add the following section to your `tap-values.yml`
+If you are using AWS, the section above creates a classic LoadBalancer.
+If you want to use the Network LoadBalancer instead of the classic LoadBalancer for ingress, Add the following to your `tap-values.yml`:
     ```yaml
     contour:
       infrastructure_provider: aws